-According to the report, four of five involved have now confessed to the crime of “in China.
+According to the report, four of five involved have now confessed to the crime of “illegal business operations” in China.
 Those four include Gui Minhai, owner of Hong Kong publisher Mighty Current.

 Gui is a China-born Swedish citizen.
 Known for publishing books critical of the Chinese Communist Party, he appeared for the first time after his disappearance on China’s state television in mid-January, confessing to a drunk-driving accident that killed a woman 12 years ago.
 (Internet users noted discrepancies in shots of Gui during the confession, raising suspicions it was a staged confession.)
 State media said at the time Gui is also under investigation for other suspected crimes.